 CADF 2023

 CADF 2023 was held for the first time in Costa Rica on September 25-27, 2023.
-The Forum featured 58 unique sessions and brought together 692 leaders across over 425 organizations, the largest audience CADF has ever convened.
+The Forum featured 58 unique sessions and brought together 692 leaders across over 425 organizations.

 Under the theme, “Renewing a Vision of Hope”, CADF 2023 included diverse panels, fireside chats, strategic roundtables, workshops, and site visits which, created from a shared vision, generated conversations that influence philanthropy, encouraged strategic investments in Central America, promoted the exchange of information and resources, and elevated the voices of experts and underrepresented groups.